Shopkit/docs/themes/docs/themes.md

 #### Order

-This data is only available on the `complete.tpl` template
+This data is only available on the `complete.tpl` and `mailorder.tpl` templates

 | Name                                        | Description                                                         |
 |---------------------------------------------|---------------------------------------------------------------------|